SJA-Flashes/SJA-Flashes.github.io/README.md

-# FRC Tea 5753 Website
+# FRC Team 5753 Website

 This is the repository for our website.
-This website was programmed by @Diiabetes.